dylan-isaac/DylanIsaac/src/content/writing/Connect-the-Dots in 1,024+ Dimensions: A Practical Metaphor for LLM Writing.md

 You don't need hours to 'write from scratch.'
 You need five minutes to capture those dots—your key points, the resources you'd cite, the examples you'd use.
 Feed them to an AI with clear constraints about voice and structure.
 Verify the connections.
 Edit for flow.

 The anxiety my coworker felt is universal.
 But the blank page isn't a void to be feared.
 It's an invisible connect-the-dots drawing you've already completed in your mind through years of learning and experience.
+What the AI industry calls context engineering, you call explaining something clearly.
+The only difference is recognizing that your mental organization is already the structure AI needs.
 The AI doesn't create your expertise—it simply traces the lines between points you've already mastered.

 Better dots always beat more dots.
 And you already have them.
 You prove it every time you explain something well.